Last updated 14th May, 2025

 If your home is new, then you should make sure that the rewiring is done before any decoration including plastering and painting.

-To ensure all wiring meets building regulations all faulty and out of date wiring will need to be removed and replaced with modern alternatives.
-This will involve removing and replacing new cabling, fitting back boxes onto sockets and switches, rewiring any telephone and aerial sockets, along with power and lighting circuits.
+To ensure all wiring meets building regulations all faulty and out-of-date wiring will need to be removed and replaced with modern alternatives.
+This will involve removing and replacing new cabling, fitting back boxes onto sockets and switches, and rewiring any telephone and aerial sockets, along with power and lighting circuits.

 One all the main electrical components are in place, light fittings and face plates sockets will be installed onto the switches and sockets.
 The wiring will then all be connected to the consumer unit to check everything is working properly.